FocalPaint/FocalPaint/README.md

 ![image](https://user-images.githubusercontent.com/6015639/164383564-b19815f4-0d28-483d-9cb4-48ecede2034d.png)

-To install a brush just copy the folder (and uncompress if necessary) into the Brushes folder and they will immediately appear inside of FocalPaint.
-If you don't have a FocalPaint or Brushes folder, you may need to go into FocalPaint and edit an existing brush and save it.
+To install a brush just copy the folder (and uncompress if necessary) into the `FocalPaint/Brushes` folder and they will immediately appear inside of FocalPaint.
+If you don't have a `FocalPaint` and/or `Brushes` folder, you may need to launch FocalPaint and edit an existing brush and save it.
 This will create the folders you need.
 (This will also be corrected in a future release).

-Please only accept brushes from people you trust, as brushes can include GPU Shader Code and it is very unlikely, but unknown whether this can be a security issue, or possibly crash your device.
+Please only accept brushes from people you trust, as brushes can include GPU Shader Code and although very unlikely, it is unknown whether this can be a security issue, or possibly crash your device.